mayyamal/SAT-LL/README.md

 It can perform Random Logic Locking (RLL) as well as Strong Logic Locking (SLL) with configurable *key-input* sizes.
 The encrypted output netlist is in `benchmarks/aes/4_bench_obf/yosys/aes_sbox.bench`.

-(!)
-The RLL using the RANE tool did not work due to missing files in the repository.
+:exclamation: The RLL using the RANE tool did not work due to missing files in the repository.

 ## SAT-based attack
 The SAT-based attack produces an output stored in `benchmarks/aes/4_bench_obf/yosys/statistics.txt`.
 If the attack is successful, it shows the key, the number of DIPs as well as the time needed for unlocking.
-(!)
-Unlocking with RANE must be done with additional modifications to the signal names as described in `scripts/attackFlow.sh`.
+:exclamation: Unlocking with RANE must be done with additional modifications to the signal names as described in `scripts/attackFlow.sh`.